-Typical Entry Requirements
+Typical Minimum Entry Requirements

 International Baccalaureate: 42 points, with 776 at Higher Level (including 7 in History if taken at Higher Level)

-Desirable Subjects: A Level/IB Higher Level History
+Essential Subjects: A Level/IB Higher Level History

 Submitted Work: Two school essays, ideally as part of your History course (these can include timed essays).